 Police reports are generally available SEVEN (7) TO TEN (10) business days after the report is taken.
 Requests to receive police reports must be made in writing to the Glen Rock Police Records Bureau at police headquarters.
 The Records Bureau is open on the following times:

 No administrative services are available outside of these hours.

-The Records Bureau is closed on Sundays and Holidays.
+The Records Bureau is closed on Weekends and Holidays.

 Reports must be picked-up in person or obtained via U.S. Mail.
 Not all police reports are public record and we reserve the right to withhold those reports which are not.